grahamstark/ScottishTaxBenefitModel.jl/docs/blog/_posts/2020-12-15-some-programming-notes.md

 ```

 The `const` guarantees that the `MODEL_HOUSEHOLDS` global can't change type, and the `HHWrapper` is non-mutable, so all
 the type stability stuff is ensured.
-But since the `hhlds` field is a `vector`, in Julia, it's mutable even if in a
+But since the `hhlds` field is a `vector`, in Julia, it's mutable, in the sense
+that you can add and alter elements (of exactly the element type), even if in a immutable struct with a `const` instance.
-immutable struct with a `const` instance.
-So the [data handling module](https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/FRSHouseholdGetter.jl) can fill in the array with a single global
+So the [data handling
+module](https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/FRSHouseholdGetter.jl) can fill in the
-(but hidden) instance with loads of households, but we get the speed advantages of static typing.
+array with a single global (but hidden) instance with loads of households, but we get the speed advantages of static
+typing.

 This can be much faster.
 Here's some output from my speed test comparing conventional array access to a global variable
 to access to my constant wrapped version, from [my speed test script](https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/scripts/performance/hhld_example.jl) on my laptop.